 A: Lasik is a non-invasive laser surgery that can correct refractive errors including nearsightedness, farsightedness, and astigmatism.

 A: The strength of your prescription would determine whether or not you would be a good candidate for Lasik.
 Having a glasses prescription with excessive amounts of myopia, hyperopia, or astigmatism may reduce you chances of a safe and successful surgery.
 One of our qualified surgeons can discuss with you if your prescription is in a safe treatment range.

 Q: How Old Do I Need to Be To Get Lasik?

 A: To be a good candidate for Lasik, your eyes need to be fully matured.
-This typically occurs during your mid twenty’s.
+This typically occurs during your early to mid twenty’s.

 Q: Are There Any Medical Conditions That Would Make Me a Poor Candidate?

 A: Yes.
-If you are suffering from diabetes, rheumatoid arthritis, lupus or another type of autoimmune disease, or HIV/AIDS, you would be a poor candidate.
-Also, if you are pregnant or nursing, you should wait to have the procedure.
+If you are suffering from advanced diabetes, autoimmune diseases such as rheumatoid arthritis or lupus, or HIV/AIDS, you may not be a candidate.
+If you have one of those conditions but it is well controlled, you may be a candidate for the surgery.
+Lastly, if you are pregnant or nursing, you should wait to have the procedure.

 Q: Are There Diseases of the Eye Than Make Me a Poor Candidate?